-Passion fruit, booger fruit—no matter how you prefer to call it, the sweet granadilla is one of those exotic Peruvian fruits first time visitors have to try.
+Known as passion fruit in other countries, granadilla, or booger fruit (no matter how you prefer to call it), is one of those exotic Peruvian fruits first time visitors have to try.
 Not only are the nutritional benefits of granadilla plenty, but it’s also an incredibly fun species of Passiflora to eat.

 The palm-sized yellow pod can be cracked open to reveal a blob of juicy seeds nested inside the fruit’s fluffy white lining.
 For some, the mucus-like texture of the filling is (understandably) off putting however the incredible sweet taste more than makes up for it.
 Simply suck the pulp out straight from the shell.
 (Those who use a spoon will lose major street cred in any Peruvian city, or so we’ve heard.)